johnston9/MS3-Shot-Caller/README.md

 MongoDB was used as the site's database and held 14 collections.

-1 - <strong>latest_script</strong> - to hold the script url.
+1 - <strong>latest_script</strong> - to hold the script URL.

-2 - <strong>shotlist</strong> - to hold the shotlist url.
+2 - <strong>shotlist</strong> - to hold the shot list URL.

 3 - <strong>users</strong> - to hold the user's details.

-4 - <strong>images</strong> - to hold the image bank images ref names, descriptions and urls.
+4 - <strong>images</strong> - to hold the image bank images ref names, descriptions and URLs.

-5 - <strong>depts</strong> - to hold the departments names, titles and the department images urls for User Base/Department's pages.
+5 - <strong>depts</strong> - to hold the departments names, titles and the department images URLs for User Base/Department's pages.

 6-14 - <strong>9 collections</strong> for each of the departments messages.

 There is an Entity Relationship between the users collection and the 9 seperate departments collections on "username" and "job_title".
-A third relationship is between the concatenated result of the users collection "firstname" and "lastname" values and the department collection's "poster".
-These allow the automatic input of these user valies when a user sends a message.
+A third relationship is between the concatenated result of the users collection "firstname" and "lastname" attributes values and the department collection's "poster" attribute.
+These allow the automatic input of these user values when a user sends a message.

-There is an Entity Relationship between depts and the 9 departments on depts dep_name and the actual name of the department collection.
-This allow for the depts dep_name to be passed to app.py when a department is clicked on in the user's base page.
+There is an Entity Relationship between the depts collection and the 9 departments collection on depts dep_name and the actual name of each of the department collections.
+This allow for the depts dep_name to be passed to app.py when a department is clicked on in the User Base or Departments page.
 This sends dep_name as a variable to the get_dep function in app.py allowing it to be used in the find() method on Mongo and get the messages for the collection of that name.

 <strong>Note 1:</strong> In the ER Diagram the last relationship above points to the the dep_name in the example camera
-      collection as it was not technically posssible to have it point to the collection name, which is in fact the correct relationship.
+      collection as it was not technically possible to have it point to the collection name, which is in fact the correct relationship.

 <strong>Note 2:</strong>: Only one, "camera", of the 9 department collections is used in the diagram but the same
-      relationships exist for all of the 9 department collections.
+      relationships exist for all 9 department collections.

 <strong>Note 3:</strong> Two values in the images collection, image_name and image_src, share the same names as ones
       in the department collection but this is not actually used by any python function.
 If admin